 Most of all, we have to teach our kids to put their hope in Christ alone.
 Read with them the hard stories in Scripture of Job, Daniel, and the apostles in Acts.
 Read the biographies of missionaries who, while they despaired of life itself at times, continued to put their trust in God.

 Don’t divorce pain and hardship from the Christian life.
 Jesus never promised us a care-free, prosperous experience if we follow Him.
 It’s more like “take up your cross daily”.

 That’s what our kids need to hear.
 That while this life may be full of disappointments, struggles, and harsh realities, they have a Redeemer and Savior who walks with them through it all until they reach the finish line and enter into glory.

 There is a saying that more is caught than taught.
-While it’s important that we teach our kids what the Bible says, it’s crucial that they see our life and our doctrine match up.
+While it’s important we teach our kids what the Bible says, it’s crucial they see that our life and our doctrine match up.
 Otherwise, they may have an appearance of godliness, but deny its power (2 Timothy 3:5).